flotwig/site/_posts/2021-07-08-reliable-self-hosted-email.md

 After setting everything up, you may wish to take some additional steps to enhance and secure your setup:

 * Set up a catch-all address for your domains using `Aliases` in the Mailu admin panel.
+* Establish a backup strategy - as with anything self-hosted, the data is now your ultimate responsibility.
+Nobody will be around to help you recover lost emails when your server's hard drive inevitably crashes, so establish a strategy now.
 * Increase your mailbox quota - by default, Mailu creates all accounts with a 1GB mail quota, which is pretty small.
 * Disable any services you don't need running 24/7 - this could include the admin panel and webmail.
 * Test your email setup by sending and receiving emails from your friends.
 This will help catch any errors with your setup before they manifest into truly embarrassing email problems.